Real-time operator evolution in two and three dimensions via sparse Pauli dynamics: Results

 In the case of $h=1$, using $\Delta t = 0.04$ and $M=7$, we could run the dynamics up to $t=1$ with thresholds as low as $2^{-19}$ (see Fig.~\ref{fig:3d}).
 The most accurate simulations ($\delta \leq 2^{-17}$) agree to within $\approx 0.02$, which is comparable to the estimated time step (Trotter) and $X$-truncation errors (see Fig.~\ref{fig:3d-checks}A, C in Appendix~\ref{app_sec:3D_params}).
 Interestingly, even the fastest, least-accurate simulation ($\delta=2^{-14}$) exhibits ``qualitative accuracy'', i.e., recovers the general trend of the most accurate available result.
 We ascribe this to the fact that sparse Pauli representation can easily reproduce the dynamics dominated by few Pauli operators.
 However, the method struggles to include small contributions from many Pauli operators generated by the time evolution.
 For example, while only about $10^6$ Pauli operators are generated at threshold $\delta=2^{-14}$ after 1 time unit, around $7 \times 10^8$ Pauli operators are generated during the same dynamics with a threshold of $\delta=2^{-19}$.
 Yet, the difference in the observable appears limited to around 0.04.

 The system with $h=5.158136$ (Fig.~\ref{fig:3d}B) was propagated up to $t=0.6$ using $\Delta t= 0.02$ and $M=5$.
 For this choice of parameters, the Trotter and X-truncation errors are estimated to be below 0.005 (see Fig.~\ref{fig:3d-checks}B, D in Appendix~\ref{app_sec:3D_params}).
 Because of the shorter dynamics we could use a smaller value of the X-truncation parameter $M$ compared to the weak-field case.
 The results, using thresholds as low as $\delta=2^{-20}$, are converged to below 0.01 for times $t<0.5$, after which our most accurate simulations begin to deviate from each other.
+This example also illustrates one of the limitations of SPD when it comes to converging results with respect to threshold.
+Namely, the expectation values are not monotonically converging to the exact result, implying that it is difficult to perform zero-threshold extrapolation, at least far from convergence.
+Nonetheless, as we approach converged results, such as at smaller thresholds in the 2D square lattice example (Fig.~\ref{fig:2d}), we begin to observe systematic improvement as we reduce the threshold.

 In general, these 3D calculations are expected to pose challenges for tensor network techniques, which for a fixed bond dimension show an exponential scaling with the connectivity of the lattice (assuming site tensors with a number of bonds equal to the number of neighbours).
 Although SPD does not show this exponential scaling, the 3D simulations for a given side-length $L$ are still more costly than the 2D ones, primarily because the number of sites $n=L^3$ is a factor of $L$ larger than in the 2D case.
 For these reasons, we cannot simulate as many Pauli operators as in the 2D case.
 Specifically, our memory budget of about 1.5TB is reached already with less than $10^9$ Pauli operators, an order of magnitude less than in our 2D square lattice simulations.
 With this number of Pauli operators, the computation with $h=1$ takes around 73 h on 16 CPU cores, about two times longer than our most accurate 2D calculation.
 Nonetheless, the relative feasibility of these simulations illustrate the kinds of systems that can be (approximately) studied by SPD dynamics that would otherwise be challenging to consider.